Craftiee/circuitarium-mcp/docs/logisim.md

 5. Set `CIRCUITARIUM_MCP_ROOT` to the smallest directory containing the `.circ` and `.vec`/`.txt` files the model may access.

-Build the Unreleased source tree with `npm ci` and `npm run build`, then point the MCP host at its production entrypoint:
+For a source checkout, build with `npm ci` and `npm run build`, then point the MCP host at its production entrypoint:

 ```json
 {